openstreams/wflow/doc/wflow_routing.rst

 Introduction
 ------------
 The wflow routing module uses the pcraster kinematic wave to route water over a DEM.
-By adding a bankflull level and a floodplainwidth to the configuration the model can also include estimated flow over a floodplain.
+By adding a bankfull level and a floodplainwidth to the configuration the model can also include estimated flow over a floodplain.

 Method